Taming Enterprise Complexity

 THE CHALLENGES

-Massive product stack – 6 interconnected applications reusing components and sharing resources.
+Massive product stack – 6 interconnected applications sharing components, resources, and data.

-Wide audience – everyone is a user, from (B2G) municipality admins to (B2B) business owners to (B2C) citizens.
+Wide user base – everyone is a user, from (B2G) municipality admins to (B2B) business owners and (B2C) citizens.

 Permission handling – every part of the platform has a different layout based on who is accessing it.